🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Galicia & the Camino

-Galicia — the green, Celtic, Atlantic northwest of Spain — is the region most distinct from the stereotypical Spanish image: rainy (more annual rainfall than most of Ireland), deeply Celtic in its folk music and cultural heritage, with a landscape of deep river estuaries (rías) that are the finest shellfish-farming environment in Europe, a cuisine built on the finest octopus (pulpo a la gallega — the Galician octopus dish eaten everywhere in Spain but made best in the source region), and the destination of the Camino de Santiago — the medieval pilgrimage route to the cathedral of Santiago de Compostela (the reputed burial site of St James the Apostle — the Cathedral, begun 1075, with its Baroque Obradoiro facade and Romanesque interior, is one of the most magnificent buildings in Spain).
-The ría estuaries (the Rías Baixas — the lower rías — produce 90% of Spain’s mussels and the finest albaríño white wine, the correct accompaniment to Galician shellfish).
-The Costa da Morte (the “Coast of Death” — the wild Atlantic cape west of Santiago, the lighthouse at Fisterra — the traditional “end of the world” for pilgrims) is the most dramatically atmospheric coastal landscape in the Iberian Peninsula.
+Galicia — the green, Celtic, Atlantic northwest — is the region most distinct from the stereotypical Spanish image: rainy, deeply Celtic in its folk music, with deep river estuaries (rías) that are the finest shellfish-farming environment in Europe, a cuisine built on the finest octopus (pulpo a la gallega), and the destination of the Camino de Santiago — the medieval pilgrimage to the cathedral of Santiago de Compostela.
+The Rías Baixas produce 90% of Spain’s mussels and the finest albaríño white wine.
+The Costa da Morte (the “Coast of Death”, the lighthouse at Fisterra — the traditional “end of the world” for pilgrims) is the most dramatically atmospheric coastline in Iberia.

 Santiago de CompostelaA CoruñaPontevedraVigoFisterra